 I would check with the person in charge of the Cemetery to see if they have any rules about who is allowed to bury the ashes.
 Generally, I have had other clients say they were allowed to bury an urn in a burial plot they own.
 It sounds like your father has a double plot so he should be able to do...Read more »

 Total value of her personal property approx $500 & a joint checking acct with sister & self ($1500).
 At time of death she was in skilled nursing facility & enrolled Care Wisconsin (paid monthly amount from only income of SS) & Medicaid.
-Her personal property could not be used by us.
-Are we...
+Her personal property could not be used by...
 Read more »

 It is unclear to me from your question whether you and your sister are the only children of your mother.
 If it is just you and your sister, and your mother was unmarried when she died, then it is likely you and your sister are her only two heirs under the laws of intestacy.
 If your Mother executed...Read more »